-In the Autumn and Spring Terms, the girls have two Games lessons per week which consist of two one hour lessons.
-These take place onsite in the Runcie Hall, with one focused on fundamental movement skills and sports, and the other lesson dedicated to gymnastics and dance.
+The girls have two Games lessons per week which consist of two one hour lessons.
+These take place onsite in the Runcie Hall, with one focused on fundamental movement skills and sports, and the other lesson dedicated to gymnastics, team games and dance.